larroy/clearskies_core/README.md

 # Supported compilers:

-Development is done with **GCC 4.8**, so far this is the only compiler guaranteed to be able to build the project.
+Development is done with **GCC 4.8** and boost 1.54, so far this is the only compiler guaranteed to be able to build the project.
+(My development machine runs Debian GNU/Linux testing (jessie))

 The project is implemented in C++11, the compiler should support the features used from this standard.
 The following compilers should also work: